At a glance

 Is volunteer teaching in Tanzania right for me?

 Do you enjoy working with children?
 Are you interested in adding teaching work experience to your CV?
 Do you want to support disadvantaged communities?
 If you answered yes to any of these questions, this is the project for you!

 You’ll work with a local teacher, and get experience planning lessons and thinking of activities to get students learning.
 You’ll need to think of ways to encourage your students to practice speaking English, so they can benefit from having you there as much as possible.
-Practical teaching work experience in Tanzania will boost your CV, and let you develop your teaching style.
+Practical teaching work experience in Tanzania will boost your resume, and let you develop your teaching style.
 You’ll also learn other skills, like organisation and classroom management.

 You don’t need previous experience or qualifications to join.
 You’ll work with teachers, who can help you and answer your questions.
 You can also reach out to Projects Abroad staff at any time.
-In addition, we run regular workshops for all of our Teaching and Care volunteers.
+In addition, we run regular workshops for all of our Teaching and Childcare volunteers.
 Here, you can discuss challenges and exchange ideas.
 We also have an online database you can draw inspiration from.